To find out about changes to the schedule, please call:

-The Garage Screen team runs Garage Film Festival in a number of Russian cities and CIS countries, and also distributes films.
+The Museum also organizes the Garage Screen Film Festival in Russia and CIS countries and distributes films.
 As a film distributor, Garage Screen focuses on new cinema and the history of film in dialogue with contemporary art and culture.

-The Garage Screen curator is Evgeny Gusyatinskiy, who is a film critic, programmer at the International Film Festival Rotterdam, and editor of Iskusstvo Kino magazine.
+The Garage Screen curator is Evgeny Gusyatinsky, who is a film critic, programmer at International Film Festival Rotterdam, and editor of Iskusstvo Kino (The Art of Cinema).

-The program has been developed by IRIS Foundation.
+This program was developed by the IRIS Foundation.

 List of events

 - 28May 2022Film ScreeningsFilm screening.
 Last and First Men18:00 –19:10Garage Auditorium175 – 350 ₽

 - 29May 2022Film ScreeningsFilm screening: Memoria18:00 –20:30Garage Auditorium175 – 350 ₽